Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You have deployed your application on multiple Amazon EC2 instances.
-Your customers complain that sometimes they can’t reach your application.
+Your customers complain that sometimes they can't reach your application.
 Which AWS service allows you to monitor the performance of your EC2 instances to assist in troubleshooting these issues?

 - [ ] AWS Lambda.
 - [ ] AWS Config.